DEIB-GECO/CKD_advancement_assessment/README.md

 The repository contains:
 - training dataset used for training and comparing through cross-validation the different algorithms considered and building the computational model
 - test dataset to asses the performance of the model
-- Notebook containing the Python code for computing an overview of the dataset and for training and testing of the proposed computational model
+- Notebook containing the Python code for computing an overview of the dataset and for training and testing of the proposed computational model.
+The Notebook also contains the code for uploading and using the pre-trained models.
+- clf_binary the pretrained ExtremelyRandomizedTrees model for the binary classification problem.
+- clf_3Classes the pretrained ExtremelyRandomizedTrees model for the 3-classes classification problem.
+- clf_4Classes the pretrained ExtremelyRandomizedTrees model for the 4-classes classification problem.

 For details about the conducted study, check the original manuscript.